 Webflow lets you connect to almost any translation software.
 However, some solutions sit ahead of the rest.
 Let's start with our own solution, Weglot, then get into the other translation software for Webflow.

-Weglot is the go-to website translation software for thousands of global businesses of all sizes.
+Weglot is the go-to website translation tool for thousands of global businesses of all sizes.
 This includes niche brands such as Angell and Polaar alongside huge brands such as Microsoft, Amazon MGM Studios, and Nikon.

 Weglot's core is full, automatic content detection that captures all website elements.
 This includes content synchronization, which detects and translates new content as you add it to your site.
 That means everything is automated, and translations are not manually activated, unlike with Webflow Localization, which streamlines the translation process of new content and regularly updated pages.

-Weglot will use a first layer of neural machine translation from leading providers (such as DeepL, Google, and Microsoft) to deliver premier translations as a foundational element.
-This includes dynamic content and site metadata, and you can see it within a clean and clear user interface:
+Weglot uses a first layer of AI translation from leading providers (such as DeepL, Google,Microsoft, Gemini and OpenAI) to give you instant, accurate translations.
+This includes the translation of dynamic content and site metadata, and you can see it within a clean and clear user interface:

 Speaking of metadata, you also get full optimization of elements related to search.
 For instance, Weglot will generate language-specific URLs and work behind the scenes to build hreflang tags.
 All this without the need for code, or even any input from your side.